 Western Greece Nesting Beach Project

-During the first two weeks of your participation in the project, you will monitor the potential nesting activity on the beaches of Western Greece on a daily basis.
+During the first part of your participation in the project, you will monitor the potential nesting activity on the beaches of Western Greece on a daily basis.
 Basic duties include:

 Amvrakikos Bay Project

-During the last two weeks of your participation in the project, you will collect and record data on captured sea turtles, and then return them to the sea.
+During the second part of your participation in the project, you will collect and record data on captured sea turtles, and then return them to the sea.
 You will receive training on how to safely and efficiently capture the turtles so that neither they nor you are overly stressed.

 During your free time, you can go swimming, snorkeling or explore the area.
 Other interesting activities are birdwatching in Amvrakikos, or an excursion to the cities of Preveza and Parga.